ZcashFoundation/archived-zfnd-website/_posts/blog/2018-11-08-q2-grant-winners.md

 ---
 layout: post
-title: "Announcement of the 2018Q2 Grant Recipients"
+title: "Announcement of the 2018Q2 Grant Winners"
 excerpt: "Projects that will strengthen and expand the Zcash ecosystem in the coming months and years."
 categories: blog
 tags: [grants]